SELECTED COMMUNITY-ENGAGED PROJECTS & PARTNERSHIPS

 -

-Developed curriculum and facilitated workshops in public classrooms that combined instruction in music, writing, and history.
+Creative curriculum featuring facilitated workshops in public classrooms that combined instruction in music, writing, and history.
 Jazz musicians and poets conduct workshops in middle school humanities classrooms to unlock the proud history of jazz from a social, historical, and creative perspective.